danaildichev/codeSnippet/README.md

 ## API

-The `CodeSnippetsHandler` class does not expose any functions or options.
+- The `CodeSnippetsHandler` class does not expose any functions or options.
+- The code snippet blade component requires a container element id, a title text string, and optionally allows for overriding the default max height and passing through extra CSS for the UI.

 ## Issues